 Or the killers could have transferred the carseats.
+Who knows?

-Also, Imes ignores the DNA evidence discovered in the Trooper.
+But in suggesting that the Dodge, rather than the Trooper was used by Joseph on the 4th, Imes ignores the DNA evidence discovered in the Trooper.
 Though no DNA swabs were taken from the Dodge Ram, results from swabs taken from the Trooper showed Summer’s DNA only in trace amounts.
 Summer was documented shopping Thursday afternoon, the 4th.
 She had, to have driven to the Ross store she shopped at.
 If she had been left in Fallbrook with the Trooper, why doesn’t her DNA show up in greater quantities in the Trooper?
 Photos taken of Summer driving the children around, at this time, also, all depict Summer driving the Dodge.

 These areas of the Trooper are completely in keeping with Joseph having just shaken Chase’s hand in farewell, because that DNA does not show up on the driver side door-likely opened with Joseph’s left hand–his right hand touching the right side of the steering wheel and perhaps adjusting the air conditioning.
 But the hand shake is also something Imes, clearly wanted the jury to doubt-because a hand shake doesn’t jibe with the states theory that Joseph fired Chase that day.
 A hand shake indicates a friendly parting, business as usual.
 Not a hostile firing following accusations of theft.